512-870-7708

 I’ll keep in touch with your lender throughout to help keep everything on track.

-Title Work & Association Approval (If Applicable)
+Step Four: Title Work & Association Approval (If Applicable)

 The closing agent will begin a title search to ensure there are no liens or legal issues that could affect your ownership.
 If the property is in an HOA or condo association, you’ll need to apply for approval and review any rules, fees, or restrictions.
 Don’t worry—I’ll help you meet all the deadlines, fill out the forms, and stay ahead of the process.

-Property Insurance: Protecting What Matters
+Step Five: Property Insurance – Protecting What Matters

 If you’re getting a mortgage, you’ll be required to secure homeowner’s insurance before closing.
 I recommend shopping around for coverage—you might find discounts for features like security systems, storm shutters, or being a longtime customer.
 I’ll connect you with trusted agents who understand the Central Texas market and can help you find the right policy for your home and budget.